 So, you’ve got 48 hours in KL.
 What should you do?
 What should you eat?
 Here’s what I’d suggest.

 If you’ve taken the same British Airways flight as we did, then you’re probably getting into KL in the early evening.
-Once you’ve arrived at your accommodation, shower and freshen up, make sure you’ve got some cash (the currency is Malaysian Ringgit) and head out – it’s time to get some food.
+Check in and drop your bags at your accommodation (KL hosts plenty of great AirBnBs and hotels) shower and freshen up, make sure you’ve got some cash (the currency is Malaysian Ringgit) and head out – it’s time to get some food.